Vonng/pigsty/docs/FAQ.md

 <br>
 <details><summary>How to restore Prometheus targets</summary>

-If you accidentally deleted the Prometheus targets dir, you can register monitoring targets to prometheus again with:
+If you accidentally deleted the Prometheus targets dir, you can register monitoring targets to Prometheus again with the:

 ```bash
 ./infra.yml -t register_prometheus  # register all infra targets to prometheus on infra nodes